entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  88. Spinal pit of the spinal plate : absent (0); present (1).
 > Gardiner and Miles (1990), Character 22.32; Carr (1991), Character 46; Carr and Hlavin (2010), Character 46; Rücklin *et al*.
 (2015), Character 46; Zhu Y *et al*.
 (2016), Character 46; Jobbins *et al*.
 (2022, 2024), Character 46； Xue *et al*.
 (2025), Character 88.

-> - Gardiner and Miles (1990): "Three subgroups of ‘coccosteids’ may be defined on spinal structure: (1) Watsonosteus, Dickosteus, Coccosteus, Millerosteus, Plourdosteus, Harytoombsia and Torosteus in which the spinal plate cavity is filled by the lateral prepectoral process.
+> - Gardiner and Miles (1990): "Three subgroups of ‘coccosteids’ may be defined on spinal structure: (1) *Watsonosteus*, *Dickosteus*, *Coccosteus*, *Millerosteus*, *Plourdosteus*, *Harytoombsia* and *Torosteus* in which the spinal plate cavity is filled by the lateral prepectoral process.
 This is presumed to be the primitive condition.
-(2) Camuropiscis and Holonema both with long spinal plates without an internal cavity filled by endoskeleton.
+(2) *Camuropiscis* and *Holonema* both with long spinal plates without an internal cavity filled by endoskeleton.
 This type is termed ‘long pseudospinal’.
-(3) Eastmanosteus, Dunkleosteus, Bullerichthys, Kendrickichthys and Homosteus in which the spinal plate is very short and without any trace of an internal cavity.
+(3) *Eastmanosteus*, *Dunkleosteus*, *Bullerichthys*, *Kendrickichthys* and *Homosteus* in which the spinal plate is very short and without any trace of an internal cavity.
 This type is termed ‘short pseudospinal’."

 > - The coding of *Panjiangosteus eurycephala* is ?.